Dan0sz/strip-db-dump/README.md

 ### Usage

-To create a database that excludes all of the above and save it one directory up from the current directory, run it as
+To create a database that excludes orders, customers and users and save it one directory up from the current directory, run it as
 follows:

 ````
-wp strip-db dump [filename] --users --customers --orders
+wp strip-db dump ../stripped-db-dump --users --customers --orders
 ````

 If no filename is provided, a random one will be generated and saved in WordPress' root directory.